On this page

 As we start a new Parliament, we asked some of Australia’s top experts in superannuation and retirement planning what they think the government should be focusing on.

-President of the Independent Financial Advisers Association of Australia (IFAAA)
+President of the Profession of Independent Financial Advisers (PIFA), formerly known as the Independent Financial Advisers Association of Australia (IFAAA)

 People who are looking to plan their retirement (whether it’s 5 years away or 30 years away) ought to have access to the experience, skills and sophisticated financial forecasting tools that independent financial advisers possess.
 So we want high calibre advice to be more accessible and more affordable.
 To that end, here are the two keys we want the government to act on immediately: